 Learn about dementia.
-Read books, attend workshops or support groups.
-Look at online resources (PBS series) and talk to a doctor.
+Read books, attend workshops, or support groups.
+Look at online resources and talk to a doctor.

 Allow yourself to feel sad.
 This is a major life change for you, your loved one, and your family.

-Review or complete financial, legal and long-term plans.
+Review or complete financial and legal documents.
 It helps to make these plans when your loved one can still help with the decisions.

 Find things to do that you and your loved one enjoy.

-Focus on the remaining strengths of your loved one, rather than what your loved one can no longer do.
+Focus on what your loved one can still do, rather than what your loved one can no longer do.